-I am an assistant professor of sociology at the University at Albany, SUNY, working at the intersection of economic sociology, organizations, the sociology of science and knowledge, and political sociology.
-In 2013-14 I will be a member of the Institute for Advanced Study, in Princeton, NJ.
+I am an associate professor of sociology at the University at Albany, SUNY, working at the intersection of economic sociology, the sociology of knowledge, and science & technology studies.
+Most of my work focuses on recent U.S. history (1960s to 1980s) and emphasizes the role of public policy.
+In 2013-14 I am the Richard B. Fisher Member of the Institute for Advanced Study, in Princeton, NJ.

 You can email me at firstname.lastname@example.org.